Greccio: History

-Greccio was founded as a Greek colony.
+Modern Greccio, which is of medieval origin, was founded on lands of ancient Greek colonization, in a place where there was, in ancient times, a colony founded by colonists from Magna Graecia.
 They had fled or were exiled from their homeland as a result of war.

-They settled here for the natural protection it offered.
-Hence the name Greece, Grece, Grecce, and finally Greccio.
-The earliest records date back to the Tenth and Eleventh centuries.
-The Benedictine Monk, Gregory of Catino (1062-1133) refers to the town of Greccio (curte de Greccia) in his work "Summary Farfense".
+The earliest records of Greccio date back to the 10th and 11th centuries with the name of "curtis de Greze".
+The Benedictine Monk, Gregory of Catino (1062–1133) refers to the town of "Grecciae" in his work "Summary Farfense".
 From the remains of the ancient buildings, it shows that Greccio became a fortified medieval castle surrounded by walls and protected by a six towers fortress.